 State Housing Strategy

-Inclusionary Zoning – should be mandatory and increased to between 30 and 50% with social housing targets, not just affordable, and State Government provided incentives for developers and landowners to achieve targets.
+Inclusionary Zoning – should be mandatory and increased to between 30 and 50% for social and affordable housing, and State Government provided incentives for developers and landowners to achieve targets.

-The Affordable Homes Program is too small to make a difference, it is marketed poorly and homes need to stay on the market longer than 30 days to allow time for people to seek finance.
+The price point of housing sold through HomeSeekerSA (formerly the Affordable Homes Program) is financially out of reach of people living on low incomes.
+The program is too small to make a difference, it is marketed poorly and homes need to stay on the platform for longer than 30 days to allow time for people to seek finance.

 The First Home Owners Grant inflates house prices and should be discontinued.

-People living on low incomes do not qualify to borrow enough money to purchase a home, and deposits are too large to achieve, so alternative finance products are required to make home ownership and/or equity possible.
-The bottom quintile household income of $23,712 per annum could borrow $190,920 from Homestart but would need a deposit of $23,885.
-Fortnightly repayments would be $384 which at 42% of household income are deemed unaffordable.
+People living on low incomes do not qualify to borrow enough money to purchase a home at the upper price point of HomeSeekerSA, and deposits are too large to achieve, so alternative finance products are required to make home ownership and/or equity possible.
+The bottom household income quintile of approximately $30,000 per annum could potentially borrow $190,000 (if there are no other debts) from Homestart and would need a deposit of $22,386 which could be reduced if they are eligible for the interest free deposit loan from State Government.